davidmatthew-ie/website/content/posts/2025/musicxml-part-2.md

 title: "A MusicXML Tutorial, Part 2 - Voices, Staves, Directions and Dynamics"
 permalink: /a-musicxml-tutorial-part-2-voices-staves-directions-and-dynamics/
 date: 2025-03-24
-updated: 2025-04-02
+updated: 2025-10-07
 tags: ['Music', 'MusicXML']
 ---

 {% from 'macros/codepen.njk' import codepen %}

-In part two of this blog series, we'll expand on our initial example with some musical directions and dynamics, and demonstrate how to work with multiple staves and voices.
+In part two of [this blog series](/tag/musicxml/), we'll expand on our initial example with some musical directions and dynamics, and demonstrate how to work with multiple staves and voices.

 Intended audience: web developers or other coders with an interest in music and/or developing musical applications.

 ## What We'll Be Creating

-To quickly recap on our [first finished example](/a-musicxml-tutorial-part-1-musical-markup-for-the-web/#result), we created a two-bar cadence in E minor, using just the treble clef (i.e. the right hand stave).
+To quickly recap on our [first finished example](/a-musicxml-tutorial-part-1-musical-markup-for-the-web/#summary), we created a two-bar cadence in E minor, using just the treble clef (i.e. the right hand stave).
 Taking that as our starting point, we'll work our way towards the following result:

 <img src="../../media/2025/musicxml-tutorial-2-result.svg" alt="Musicxml tutorial 2 result" style="max-width: 500px">